Ștefan cel Mare University of Suceava

+It was named in honour of the Moldavian monarch (Domn) Stephen the Great (Ștefan cel Mare).
+It awards bachelor's degrees, master's degrees, and PhD degrees.
+The university is also open to international students from the European Union (EU) and/or outside of it.
+Thus, the Ștefan cel Mare University of Suceava (USV) can also be regarded as an international university.
+However, it mostly attracts students from the high schools in Suceava and across Suceava County.

+The Ștefan cel Mare University of Suceava (USV) is situated on Strada Universității nr.
+13 (University Street number 13) in the Areni neighbourhood from the town centre, also in the proximity of the town hall.
+As of 2023, it is currently ranked 16th in Romania by EduRank.
+According to the 2024 edition of the QS World University Rankings, the Ștefan cel Mare University of Suceava (USV) is currently ranked on a certain position between the places 1201–1400.

 History

-The first higher education school in Suceava was founded in 1963 as the Institute of Pedagogy.
+The first public higher education institution in Suceava was founded in 1963 as the Institute of Pedagogy.
 The institution had three faculties: Letters, Mathematics and Physics, and History and Geography.
 In 1984, it was transformed into the Sub-Engineering Institute, subordinated to the Technical University of Iași.

 In 1990, after officially given the university title by the Romanian government, the institution started to individualize throughout academic consolidation, didactic and scientific diversification, not least by getting better known nationally and internationally.
 In September 2008, the university was awarded with a High Confidence Rating by the executive bureau of ARACIS (Romanian Agency for Quality Assurance in Higher Education).
 In 2009, the Ștefan cel Mare University was ranked fourth on a list created by the Kienbaum Management Consultants firm in cooperation with Capital financial magazine about the images universities have among employers.